 Artificial intelligence: decisions should be understandable

-Speech-based assistants like Siri or Alexa can take commands, interpret and give answers.
-Digital bank advisors recognize from a conversation the age, gender, income, marital status and occupation of the customer and put it into context.
-While the customer is online at home, his loan application can be processed using software robots.
+Voice assistants like Siri or Alexa can take commands, interpret and answer you.
+Digital bank advisers recognise from a conversation the age, gender, income, marital status and occupation of the customer and put it into context.
+While the customers are online at home, their loan application can be processed using software robots.
 Artificial intelligence also estimates the risks, such as the likelihood of default.
 AI thus ensures greater security and considerable information gain in risk control.

 However, regulatory requirements play an important role in the use of AI.
 They create the framework conditions for the proper handling of intelligent systems.
 A tricky task will be to reconcile the AI solutions with the standards of banking supervision.
 This will require completely new and specific regulations for the use of artificial intelligence.